ESCAPE BROOKLYN TRAVEL GUIDES & STORIESSEE ALL TRAVEL & USE OUR GETAWAY PLANNER

 Winter Rental at Mountaintop Cottage in Livingston Manor, NY

-Perched above the town of Livingston Manor in the Catskills, this cozy 2-bedroom home is available for a three-month lease during winter 2024, from January 15 through April 15 (with some flexibility on dates.)
-Short term rentals under 30 days will not be considered.
+Perched above the town of Livingston Manor in the Catskills, this cozy 2-bedroom home is available for the winter and spring of 2025, February 1 through April 30.

 For more information or inquiries, contact shandeleemountaincottage@gmail.com.